A Short Introduction to Cosmology and its Current Status: A mathematical model for a homogeneous and isotropic universe

 Finally, we should consider the very special case of a {\it cosmological constant}, introduced by Einstein to construct a static universe \cite{1917SPAW.......142E}.
 Such an odd situation arises in the extreme case of $P=-\rho$.
 You may find that such an equation of state is obeyed by vacuum fluctuations of matter.
 Such type of matter can be described by the $\Lambda$ we found in Eq.~(\ref{eq:frw_eqn}).
 The solutions are straightforward:

 We can normalise so that $a=\exp\left[H(t-t_0)\right]$.
-Note a few things: the Hubble constant, $H={\dot a}/{a}$ is actually constant, the scale factor is accelerating, and there is no finite time at which $a(t)=0$ (no `Big Bang').
+Note a few things: the Hubble parameter, $H={\dot a}/{a}$ is actually constant, the scale factor is accelerating, and there is no finite time at which $a(t)=0$ (no `Big Bang').

 So far we have considered one type of matter at a time but it would make more sense to consider a mix.
 For example, we know that there are photons {\it and} protons in the Universe, and, it turns out, we should also consider $\Lambda$ (or something like it).
 So we need to include these different types of energy density in the FRW equations: